 The Ayilyam in Kanni is the birthday of Nagaraja and that in Kumbham is the birthday of Anantha, the Muthassan of Nilavara (cellar).

 On the day of Ayilliam asterism in the months of Kanni and Thulam (September and October), all the serpent idols in the grove and the temple are taken in procession to the illam (family connected with the temple) where the offerings of Nurum Palum (rice flour and milk), kuruthi (a red liquid made of turmeric and lime) and cooked rice are made.

 The oldest female member of the family carries the idol of the Nagaraja and the procession is conducted with great pomp and rejoicing.

 Even if married, the eldest female member of the illam, is expected to lead a life of abstinence when she becomes the oldest female in the family.

 During the festival days thousands of people assemble at Mannarasala to worship and propitiate the serpent gods.

 On the fifth day after Sivaratri, the Mother comes to the Illam after the daily pooja in the temple, and opens the cellar.

 The prasadam of the Nurum Palum is distributed among the members of the family by the Mother.
 After the pooja in Nilavara, Nurum Palum and other poojas are performed in Appooppan Kavu ( Grandfather’s Grove), which is the abode of “Muthassan”.

 Mahasivaratri celebration at Mannarasala Temple

-The installation of the Nagaraja is in accordance with the concept of Siva.
+The idol of the Nagaraja is in accordance with the concept of Shiva.
 The poojas are also on the Saivite model.
 Thus Sivaratri assumed special importance among the annual festivities.